Home > Analyses > Consumer Defensive > Walmart Inc.

 Risk Analysis

-The table below summarizes key risks facing Walmart Inc., highlighting probability and potential impact:
+The table below summarizes Walmart’s key risks, highlighting their likelihood and potential impact on performance:

 | Category | Description | Probability | Impact |